Overview - Portugal – Family, Culture, Wine & Cooking

 While it would be amazing to spend the week entirely at the hotel, we still want to explore the area, experience the local customs, cultures, traditions, food and wine…So we must head out on some fabulous excursions and make some delicious meals at our cooking classes.

-We’ll even be making a traditional Portuguese dessert, Aletria, at one of our hosted dinners high up in the hills outside of Porto at a private estate.
+We’ll also be making a traditional Portuguese dessert, Aletria, at one of our hosted dinners high up in the hills outside of Porto at a private estate.

 Our last cooking experience will also be at the private home of, Marta and Ricardo.
 Ricardo will have us all helping to make a local favorite in Porto, Francesinha.
 It’s an amazing array of meats and cheese with toasted bread, baked in a wood-burning oven until it’s oooey-gooey deliciousness is piping hot and smothered in the home-made-from-scratch, family recipe sauce.